dedwar65/JobMarket-Templates/README.md

 # JobMarket-Templates

 - `moniker-dir-make`
-   * Tools to create materials needed to populate the Moniker directory for JHU Econ PhD job candidates
+   * Tools to create materials needed to populate the Moniker directory
+   * These run in a unix environment; if you are not a unix